apoh3/nucleoSLIDE/README.md

 # nucleoSLIDE
 MS Thesis - nucleoSLIDE: A Citizen Science Game for the Motif Finding Problem
-*local version